Mohamed-Alieldin/Udacity_LinuxServerConfiguration/README.md

   * Create **.htaccess** at the root of the server using this command `sudo touch .htaccess`.
   * Edit this file using the command `sudo nano .htaccess` and add the text "RedirectMatch 404 /\\.git".
   * Save and Exit.
-5. To run the application in the background, cd in the folder Item Catalog and run the application using the command `nohup python3 application.py &`
+5. To run the application in the background, cd in the folder Item Catalog and run the application using the command `sudo nohup python3 application.py &`
 6. Now you can browse the application http://3.123.57.98.xip.io:8000/.

 #### Third Parties Source Lists